Does Coffee Maker boil Water

 2. Fill the Water Reservoir: Pour cold Water into the coffee maker’s reservoir.
 Use the markings on the reservoir to measure the desired amount of Water.

-3. Turn On the Coffee Maker: Switch the coffee maker and select the brewing option.
+3. Turn On the Coffee Maker: Switch the coffee maker on and select the brewing option.
 If your coffee maker has a specific setting for hot Water, use that setting.

 4. Wait for Heating: The coffee maker will heat the Water to the optimal temperature for brewing coffee, typically between 195°F to 205°F (90°C to 96°C).
 This process may take a few minutes.